shariahschool/shariahschool/README.md

 ### Hi there 👋

+I'm currently learning Python & Javascript
+Looking to become a software engineer in the future!

 <!--
 **shariahschool/shariahschool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.